Chart Color Schemes

 Windsor ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Windsor, as per the census data from 28 June 2016, had a cultural diversity index of below average.
-It was reported that 86.3% of its population were Australian citizens, with 83.1% born in Australia and 91.0% speaking English at home exclusively.
-Christianity was the predominant religion in Windsor, accounting for 56.5% of the population.
+Windsor, surveyed in 2016, had a below-average cultural diversity.
+86.3% of its population were citizens, with 83.1% born in Australia, and 91.0% speaking English only at home.
+Christianity was the predominant religion, comprising 56.5%.

 Frequently Asked Questions - Diversity